Updated: 4 June 2026 by Jetico Technical Support

 What Did the EDPB Do?

 The CEF is an annual initiative where supervisory authorities across the EEA investigate a shared topic.
 In 2024, the focus was the GDPR’s Right of Access (Article 15).
-In 2025, they turned to erasure.
+The EDPB CEF 2025 Right to Erasure action turned to how controllers handle Article 17 in practice.

 Key facts about the report: